Advice For Foot Amputation Compensation Claims

 As previously stated, if you make a successful personal injury claim, your foot amputation compensation will include general damages.
 This compensates you for the pain and suffering your injury has caused you, and how it will affect your quality of life.

 When valuing this head of claim for a foot amputation, legal professionals may refer to the Judicial College Guidelines (JCG).
 This is a document that provides guideline compensation amounts for various types of injuries.
-We have included some of the figures listed in the 16th edition of this document in the table below.
+We have included some of the figures listed in this document, aside from the first entry, in the table below.

 It is important to note that the various factors of your specific claim may affect how much you receive.
 Please only use this table as a guide.